Rodedrengen/Testrep/README.md

 * Replace your query with the word `REPLACEME`.
 Like this: `https://translate.google.com/#en/ko/REPLACEME`.
 * Then the code could be:

-        else if Pedersen = kor ; Translate English to Korean {
+        else if input = kor ; Translate English to Korean {
             gui_search_title = English to Korean
             gui_search("https://translate.google.com/#en/ko/REPLACEME")